 You see, my family has been members of The Rabbit Room for several years now, and the community chose a book in The Eagle and Child for other members to sign if they ever found themselves in Oxford, and ever since this hidden gem was mentioned a couple years ago, I knew I wanted to find it.

-The previous year I visited Oxford for a day and wasn’t sure which book it was, and I eventually left without finding it.
+The previous year I visited Oxford for a day (See Top Places I Visited in Oxford) and wasn’t sure which book it was, and I eventually left without finding it.
 When I heard that the conference I was attending this year was going to be in Oxford, I figured I might have a second shot at finding it.
 And this year, I did my homework and knew it was going to be a Sherlock Holmes book.

 At 11 I ran next door and spotted it on one of the bookshelves above a corner table.
 Being not far above 5′ made it rather difficult to reach, so I ended up asking the guy behind the bar to bring it down for me.
 Success!
 It was super fun reading through the notes of everyone else who had passed through here, and I got contribute another which was super fun and somewhat humbling.